AjayRaut1/AjayRaut1/README.md

 ## 🚀 About Me
-🎓 I am Ajay Raut, a Front End Web Developer (specializing in React Applications) .
+🎓 I am Ajay Raut, and I am a Full Stack Web Developer (specializing in ReactJs Applications (frontend) , NodeJs (for backend) , MongoDB for Cloud DataBase ) .
 I am also pursuing my Bachelor in Computer Science & Engineering from Sinhgad College of Engineering and will graduate in mid-2024.

 👨‍💻 I enjoy contributing to Open Source Projects and have contributed to several.
 I am really enthusiastic about learning new technology.
-Till 2022, I learned Kotlin, Android Development, Frontend Architecture and Blockchain development & DApps.
+Till 2022, I learned Kotlin, Android Development, Frontend Architecture and Blockchain development.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from Piano , Lawn Tennis , and touch typing(65WPM) to some whacky ones like writing with my left hand.

 📚 I also love reading books on personal development & watching financial literacy.
-My favorite ones are The Compound Effect by Darren Hardy in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki in the genre of financial literacy.
+My favorite ones are Atomic Habits by James Clear in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki in the genre of financial literacy.

 ## 🏅 Achievements